 Have a theme and decor

-A theme, even if general (tropical, fancy cocktail hour, etc), can make the virtual party feel like the real, special event it is!
+A theme, even if general (tropical, fancy cocktail hour, etc), can make the virtual bridal shower feel like the real, special event it is!
 Decor and attire help set the mood.
 “Decor” in this case usually means a virtual background that makes everyone feel like they’re celebrating in the same place, even if they aren’t.
 You can make your own graphics, use an image, or download a free background on the Web.
 Here are some examples of things you can use as your virtual party background:

 — An image of balloons in the couple’s wedding colors